ReinisLubins/ReinisLubins/README.md

 Hi there 👋 My name is Reinis Lubins!

-I am new Java developer who is ambitious to learn and improve.
+I am a new Java developer who is ambitious to learn and improve.

 In my free time I like to workout, play all kinds of sports and learn something new, so I could constantly improve my body and mind.